 MIP is very fortunate to have a sister program to the Boston-based Fellowship.
 The Postgraduate Fellowship Program – West was developed in the Pioneer Valley in order to enrich opportunities for psychoanalytic education in western Massachusetts.
 The program is designed for mental health providers and scholars interested in deepening their understanding of psychoanalytic psychology.
 Using a contemporary, comparative approach, the Fellowship explores a variety of models of the treatment process (Classical, Object Relations, Self Psychology and Relational), with equal attention to theory and its clinical application.
 The Fellowship aims to enrich participants’ understanding of human nature and to promote a more vital and effective clinical practice.
 Clinical material shared by fellows and faculty is used to elucidate and animate theoretical concepts and models as they are applied in discussion of clinical issues and psychotherapy process.

 Course work is based on a two-part seminar, didactic and clinical.
-The seminar typically meets on Tuesday evenings from 6:30 P.M. to 9:30 P.M. at Amherst College.
+We meet for nineteen seminars from November through early May.
+The seminars meet on Tuesday evenings from 6:30 P.M. to 9:30 P.M. at Amherst College.
 The first half of each meeting consists of a lecture and discussion of readings.
 The second half concerns the integration of theory with clinical material.
 There are four terms, with a total of nineteen sessions, including a final review and reflection.
 The number of participants in the program is limited, in order to enhance seminar participation.

 After the first year of the fellowship there is often an optional second year seminar for which all graduates of the first year program would be eligible.

 Referrals for individual case consultation is available upon request.
 Each fellow is paired with an individual academic MIP PGFP-West Advisor, also available to meet upon request.